About Mark Howells-Mead

 Curriculum vitæ (Lebenslauf)

-I’ve been a full-stack developer, WordPress specialist, designer and partner at Say Hello GmbH since the beginning of 2019.
 My daily work involves project management, concept work, cross-media solutions and workshop leadership, front-end, back-end and API development, media production, client consultancy, design and sales.

 Previously, I’ve been a development manager, team leader, digital developer, media producer, content management system developer and customer services advisor for small, large and international companies based in the U.K. and Switzerland since the 1990s.